mrepisch/RuneEditor/README.md

 ## Features:

-* Write text in elder and younger Furtark
+* Write text in elder and younger Futhark
 * Translate latin Texts into Runes
 * Edit the config file for changing the mapping